Q69 and Q100 buses: Former Q101R

+MTA Bus takeover

 On February 27, 2005, the MTA Bus Company took over the operations of the Queens Surface routes including the Q101R, part of the city's takeover of all the remaining privately operated bus routes.
 On February 2, 2006, the operations of Triboro Coach including the Q19A were taken over by MTA Bus.
 As part of the takeover, the Q101R and other former Steinway Transit routes in western Queens were moved to the former Triboro Coach depot (LaGuardia Depot).
 On April 6, 2008, the Q101R was renumbered as the Q100, and on April 20, 2008, the Q19A was renumbered the Q69.
 On June 22, 2008, the Q100 stop on 20th Avenue at the Astoria power plant was added.
 Q100 limited-stop service along 21st Street began on February 1, 2009.

 Bus redesign

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Q69 bus would have become an "intra-borough" route called the QT69, running south to Hunters Point rather than to Long Island City.
 The QT69 would have used 44th Drive, Vernon Boulevard, and Center Boulevard on the southern portion of its route.
 Along 21st Street between 21st Avenue and 44th Drive, it would have been paralleled by the QT1, a "high density" route which would have run from 27th Avenue/2nd Street to Brooklyn.
 The Rikers Island route would have become the QT79, a local route along 31st Street.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
-As part of the new plan, the Q69 will instead become a "zone" route with a nonstop section on 21st Street between Broadway and 40th Avenue.
-The Q69 would still be extended to Hunters Point but would instead use 44th Drive, Vernon Boulevard, and Borden Avenue.
-The B62 bus would be extended to 27th Avenue/2nd Street, providing local service on 21st Street.
-The Q100 would be discontinued and a new parallel route, the Q105 on 31st Street, would run to Rikers Island instead.
+As part of the new plan, the Q69 would have instead become a "zone" route with a nonstop section on 21st Street between Broadway and 40th Avenue.
+The Q69 would have still been extended to Hunters Point but would instead use 44th Drive, Vernon Boulevard, and Borden Avenue.
+The B62 bus would have been extended to 27th Avenue/2nd Street, providing local service on 21st Street.
+The Q100 would have been discontinued and a new parallel route, the Q105 on 31st Street, would run to Rikers Island instead.

+A final bus-redesign plan was released in December 2023.
+The Q69 would have still become a zone route but would have been shortened to Queens Plaza, rather than extended to Hunters Point.
+The Q100 would have still been discontinued and replaced by the parallel Q105 on 31st Street, which would run to Rikers Island.

+On December 17, 2024, addendums to the final plan were released.
+Among these, the Q69 was reverted back to a “Local” route with stop changes, and the current Q100 route was retained.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+Both routes are part of Phase II, which began on August 31, 2025.